Microids: Background and early years (1985–2003)

 Microïds was founded by Elliot Grassiano, a French programmer.
 He was educated at the Lycée Louis-le-Grand school from 1972 to 1974 and later studied engineering, electronics, and computers at the École nationale supérieure d'arts et métiers.
 He started working as an engineer for the defence system company SAGEM in 1979.
 By the 1980s, Grassiano had become interested in telecommunications, consumer electronics, and video games.
 He acquired a Thomson MO5-model home computer, which he used to create his first game, Space Shuttle Simulator.
 The game was published by Loriciel and released to both critical and commercial success.
 Subsequently, Grassiano quit his job to establish his own company.
 He formally founded Microïds in 1985, setting it up in Vélizy-Villacoublay, a suburb of Paris.
 He was aided in these efforts by Loriciel's founders, Laurent Weill and Marc Bayle, as well as Patrick Le Nestour, another engineer.
 The name "Microïds" was a portmanteau of "microinformatique" ("micro-informatics") and "androids".
 Within its first year of operation, the company grew to five people, with Grassiano in the managerial role.

 Initially, Microïds set out to create consumer robotics projects before shifting its focus solely to video games.
 The first Microïds-developed game was Air Attack, released by Loriciel for the Thomson MO5 to moderate commercial success.
 Early adventure games developed by Microïds include Oceania (developed by Le Nestour and released in 1985 for the Thomson MO5 and TO7) and Les Pyramides D'Atlantys (developed by Luc Thibaud and released for the Amstrad CPC in 1986).
 Air Attack provided the groundwork for subsequent Microïds games, such as 500 cc Grand Prix for the Amstrad CPC, which debuted in 1986.
 This game was the company's first breakthrough title, partially driven by the CPC's success in France.
 By way of a deal between Loriciel and Activision, the game was also released in the UK, it was also released in the US, and it was later ported to other systems, such as the Atari ST. The American market appeared especially viable for Microïds, who believed that game sales would vastly outnumber the domestic ones.
 For this reason, it partnered with the American publisher Broderbund in 1987, which released several Microïds games in the country, partially under altered names.
 In return, Microïds managed sales of Broderbund's games, notably Prince of Persia and Karateka in France.

 Throughout the 1990s, Microïds underwent expansion, increasing both staff count and development team sizes.
 Development operations were accelerated to output more games, leading to increased profits.
 Through the new-earned funds, the company commenced operations in both video game publishing and distribution in 1995, and between then and 1997 opened three international subsidiaries: Microïds Italia in Milan, Microïds UK in Milton Keynes, and Microïds Canada in Montreal.
 By 1997, Microïds had 20 employees and a turnover of 20 million French francs.
-Both increased tenfold by 2002, and the Canadian studio alone house 105 of Microïds' 200 employees by 2003.
+Both increased tenfold by 2002 and the Canadian studio alone housed 105 of Microïds' 200 employees by 2003.